arthur-thuy/arthur-thuy/README.md

 </div>

-My research focuses on supporting business decision-making with uncertainty estimation in neural networks.
-As such, uncertainty communicates when a model’s output should (not) be trusted for decision-making.
-I am interested in various applications such as manufacturing and educational data mining.
-I work on:
-- **Classification with rejection**: reject predictions when the model is uncertain.
-- **Active learning**: query the most uncertain instances for labeling.
+My research focuses in **Natural Language Processing** and **Uncertainty Quantification** with neural networks.
+I am passionate about advancing Machine Learning applications through innovation and collaboration, employing my creative problem-solving and analytical skills to tackle complex challenges.

 ## Get in Touch 📬